 Scientific Meeting Genootschap

-On Wednesday 1 February 2017 you are welcome at the Scientific Meeting of the Genootschap.
-The theme of the meeting is "Climate, Science and Economy"
+On Monday 2 October 2017 you are welcome at the Scientific Meeting of the Genootschap.
+The theme of the meeting is "Oral ecology and inflammation-driven bone resorption"

 Programme and location

 You are welcome from 17.30h for coffee, tea, and sandwiches.
 The lectures will start at 18.00h and end around 19.30h.
 After the lectures drinks will be served.

 The location is room Lecture room 0Z40, ACTA, Gustav Mahlerlaan 3004, 1081 LA Amsterdam.